EMG Property Consultants,

 1 Market Green, Dublin Street, Balbriggan, Co.
 Dublin

 On May 25, 2018, the European Union’s General Data Protection Regulation (GDPR) takes effect.
 GDPR regulates the governance of personal data for EU citizens with an emphasis on data security and privacy.
 The GDPR does not only apply to companies that operate in the EU.
 This regulation will also impact companies operating outside of the EU if they have any EU customers or personal data of anyone in the EU.
 The GDPR imposes additional requirements upon companies to strengthen the security around, and enhance the protection of, personal data of EU residents.
-EMG Property Consultants, as a recruitment consultancy services provider to individuals and companies, has made information security and data privacy foundational principles of every step we take, long before GDPR was ever introduced.
+EMG Property Consultants, as a Property Service Provider, has made information security and data privacy foundational principles of every step we take, long before GDPR was ever introduced.
 We recognise the importance of passing regulations to advance information security and data privacy for citizens of the EU, and all citizens, regardless of their location.
 We are firmly committed to GDPR compliance

 Our main services include, but are not limited to: